desicochrane/blogger/src/_drafts/2018-01-01-modular-exponentiation.md

 can do fast modular exponentiation code.

+> discrete log
+> explain how not being monotonic means cannot perform binary search
+> explain how log identities do not hold
+> explain how not necessarily present or unique

 ## fermat's little theorem:
 if prime p does not divide a, then a^{p-1} equiv 1 mod p n^p - n | p n^{p-1} - 1 | p